Maharashtra State Road Transport Corporation: NathJal

-On Monday, November 2, 2020, MSRTC has launched 'Nathjal' with a focus to provide low-cost and pure potable water to the commuters.
+On Monday, November 2, 2020, MSRTC launched 'NathJal' with a focus to provide low-cost and pure potable water to the commuters.
 The bottled water will be available at the bus stations for INR 10 and 15, and a private company based out of Pune has been selected for bottled water supply.
 The new initiative was inaugurated by Transport Minister and President of ST Corporation Adv.
 Anil Parab.

 The corporation plans to sell the drinking water at every bus stand of the corporation.
 Talking about the same, he said, "The bottled water of other companies cannot be sold on ST stands.
 The MSRTC has taken the responsibility of making quality water available to the passengers at affordable rates."
 Over the decades, Maharashtra has seen a great tradition of Warkari sector, whereby the Guru is called 'Nath'.
-Sharing more, Minister Parab said that the official bottled drinking water being named 'Nathjal' is a moment of honour for Maharashtra.
+Sharing more, Minister Parab said that the official bottled drinking water being named NathJal is a moment of honour for Maharashtra.

 Which aims to increase its revenue.

 2021–22 strike

 During the COVID-19 lockdown in India which started in March 2020, MSTRC was unable to process salaries of employees for many months.
 Salaries of nearly 90,000 employees were held up for 3–4 months, leading to few employees committing suicides finding it difficult to meet their needs.
-Employees put in various demands in front of the then Maharashtra government; like pay hike, remunerations for losses and also to consider merger of MSTRC with state government by which benefits of state government would get extended to the employees of MSTRC.
-With failure to reach any conclusion on demands; over 92,600 employees of MSTRC went on strike from 27 October 2021.
+Employees put in various demands in front of the then Maharashtra government; like pay hike, remunerations for losses and also to consider the merger of MSRTC with the state government by which benefits of the state government would get extended to the MSRTC employees.
+With failure to reach any conclusion on demands; over 92,600 MSRTC employees went on strike from 27 October 2021.